 50. Can you provide any certification to give a boost to your application for this AWS role?

 Answer: Possessing a certificate of the tech stack and skills that are required in the job description is always beneficial.
 This creates a positive impression on the interviewer that you are familiar with the required technology and have an in-depth understanding of the concepts as well as the practical applications.

 Moreover, having an AWS certification also boosts up your resume and helps you to stand out, adding immense value to your resume as well as showing your knowledge.

 Wrapping it Up

 In this article, we discussed the top AWS interview questions.
-Also, we covered all the aspects of AWS starting from the introduction of AWS and moving towards advanced topics such as cloud computing models, scaling, EC2 & S3 instances, load balancing, and various services provided by AWS.
+Also, we covered all the aspects of Amazon Web Services, starting from the introduction of AWS and moving towards advanced topics such as cloud computing models, scaling, EC2 and S3 instances, load balancing, and various web services provided by Amazon.

 We certainly hope that the AWS interview questions and answers mentioned above will help you to revise various important AWS concepts that can help you crack your next interview with flying colors.